mortumenko/Learning-CI-CD/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to Apple TestFlight

 This will also make sure the profile is up to date
 ### ios release
 ```